maneroto/LosMec/README.md

-# LosMec
-#Fortitude
+# Fortitude by 'Los Mec'
-#This is a videogame made in Java by the users maneroto and alonsooropeza
+This is a videogame made in Java by the users maneroto and alonsooropeza
-#If you want to use the code feel free to download it, just quote it please.
+If you want to use the code feel free to download it, just quote it please.